wenzhixin/multiple-select/docs/README.md

 Multiple select is a jQuery plugin to select multiple elements with checkboxes :).

-**Multiple Selected is licensed under the The MIT License.
+**Multiple Selected is licensed under The MIT License.
 Completely free, you can arbitrarily use and modify this plugin.
 If this plugin is useful to you, you can give me a <a href="https://github.com/wenzhixin/multiple-select/">star</a>, and I will do better, thanks.**

 *Current version: 1.2.1*